Delensing CMB B-modes using galaxy surveys: the effect of galaxy bias and matter clustering non-linearities: Results

 In practical applications, these spectra will need to be determined empirically from fits to noisy measurements of the tracers' auto- and cross-correlations with internal reconstructions of the CMB lensing convergence (see Ref.~\cite{ref:SO_delensing_paper} for an extensive discussion).
 Though the exact fitting form used does not matter --- the best-fit values of the model parameters will not be interpreted in any way and only an accurate estimation of the cross-correlation matters --- it is important to use as simple a model as possible to avoid overfitting measurement noise and systematics.

 In order to capture the difficulty of accurately characterizing the tracer spectra from data, we investigate the case where the angular spectra of galaxies are modeled assuming linear galaxy bias.
 This is intended to reflect a maximally conservative scenario where systematics and/or measurement noise (primarily in the internal CMB lensing reconstruction needed to determine $C_{\ell}^{\kappa \kappa_{\rm proxy}}$)\footnote{For SO, for example, the signal-to-noise ratio per mode on the lensing auto-spectrum drops below unity for $L\gtrsim250$~\cite{ref:SO_science_paper} --- the variance of the cross-spectrum is linearly proportional to this.
 The auto-spectrum of $\kappa^{\rm proxy}$ is expected to have higher signal-to-noise, but systematics may also present challenges; see Ref.~\cite{ref:SO_delensing_paper} for an extensive discussion).} make it such that the models can only be fit to a limited range of large-scale multipoles.
 The fit may then only be sensitive to the linear galaxy bias, leaving the impact of non-linear bias and stochasticity unmodeled and thus compromising the extrapolation to smaller scales.
+In this section, we set out to gauge the impact of this last point.
+We refer the reader to Ref.~\cite{ref:SO_delensing_paper} for a study of how measurement uncertainty affects the determination of tracer spectra (assuming linear galaxy bias) and thus delensing.

 This exercise has implications for how well the post-delensing $B$-mode power spectrum can be modeled, but also for the accuracy of forecasts of delensing performance, which traditionally use the model in equation~\eqref{residual_power_spectrum_flat} and assume linear galaxy bias\footnote{Equation~\eqref{residual_power_spectrum_flat} assumes that the fiducials going into the delensing weights match the truth.
 Though this is not strictly the case for the `ground-truth' side of the comparison in this section, we verify thar the deviation is very small, and at any rate this is a second order effect on delensing performance.} (see e.g., Ref.~\cite{Bellomo:2020pnw}).